 - Applicants that submitted unsuccessful SIMS applications may resubmit a revised application by invitation only.
 The revised application must include an "Introduction to the Revised Application," of up to one page that describes the changes made to the proposal. - Only one application per LLU PI is allowed. - III.
-Eligibility for previous SIMS recipients: For LLU PIs who are previous SIMS recipients, provide the following: - Peer-reviewed and published papers: - Citations for one or more articles that were published or accepted subsequent to the SIMS award and that acknowledge SIMS funding support. - PDF of or hyperlink to the article(s). - Information regarding extramural grant applications: - LLeRA number - Principal Investigator - Title - Sponsor name - Date of submission - Amount - Current status (i.e., funded, pending, scored, not discussed, etc.) - IV.
+Eligibility for previous SIMS recipients: For LLU PIs who are previous SIMS recipients, provide the following: - Peer-reviewed and published papers: - Citations for one or more articles that were published or accepted subsequent to the SIMS award and that acknowledge SIMS funding support. - PDF of or hyperlink to the article(s). - Information regarding extramural grant applications: - o LLeRA number - Principal Investigator - o Title - Sponsor name - Date of submission - o Amount - Current status (i.e., funded, pending, scored, not discussed, etc.) - IV.
 Application pre-review: To ensure a quality application has been submitted, an administrative/scientific merit review will be conducted by Research Affairs and the Charles and Nancy Sims Institute for Genetics and Translational Genomics.
 Administrators will decide which application(s) should move forward for reviewer assignment and consideration for funding. - Review will include an evaluation of the scientific merit and format to determine if NIH standards are met. - Administrators will decide and communicate directly with PIs if edits will be allowed or if the application will be withdrawn.
 Pre-Award will communicate with applicants that are accepted for reviewer assignment. - V. Criteria for Full Application Evaluation: Awards will be based primarily on scientific merit, including significance, innovation, approach and investigator, as well as alignment with the purpose of this award.
-The quality of interinstitutional collaboration, justification of the budget, and potential for future funding will also be considered.
+The quality of inter-institutional collaboration, justification of the budget, and potential for future funding will also be considered.
 Inclusion of preliminary data supporting the proposed study is highly recommended.
 In the absence of preliminary data, strong literature support for the planned study is required.
-The focus will be on funding high-impact, paradigm-shifting, innovative projects.
-Consequently, the application must clearly describe the potential impact of the project on the field and highlight its innovative elements.
-Applications are expected to appropriately address issues of rigor and reproducibility.
-Proposals will be reviewed by a panel of investigators selected including those with extramural funding and a preference for those who have served on federal grant review panels.
+The focus will be on funding high-impact, paradigm-shifting, innovative projects, and preference will be given to projects anticipated to provide long-term benefits to both the LLU investigator and LLUH entities.
+Consequently, the applications are expected to appropriately address issues of rigor and reproducibility.
+Proposals will be reviewed by a panel of investigators selected to include those with extramural funding and a preference for those who currently serve or have recently served on federal grant review panels.
 To the extent possible, applications will be kept confidential, but the abstracts of funded projects will be published. - VI.
 Application Format: Text must be 11 point or larger with six lines per inch and margins of at least one-half inch.
 The sections identified below may not exceed their indicated page limits.
 Headers, footers, and appendices are not allowed.
 The following sections are expected: